HLXII/Evolve-Autoscript/README.md

 * Auto Mass Ejector
 * Refactor priority system to use single priority queue
 * Refactor Auto settings that depend on Auto Priority Limits to have Auto Priority mode and Normal Priority Mode (independent of autoPriority Limits)
-* Update Auto Tax to take into account money limits
 * Update Auto Battle for more optimal battles (optimal calculations, enemy power checks, max soldier/campaign, etc)
 * Refactor Auto Employ for more granularity (Specifically craftsmen.
 Can't get exactly one worker easily)
 * Add support for Auto Prestige